 There are two parts to the corrosion mechanism.
 In Part 1, free standing water moves permanently into the fuel column by combining with surfactants (biodiesel) forming micelles, and in Part 2, microbial growth follow the micelles into the fuel column; this greatly increases the microbial growth volume; more microbes, more acids, more corrosion.

 The actual bonding mechanism of water to biodiesel is by a hydrogen bond.
 As seen in Figure 62 to the right, multiple surfactant molecules form a hydrogen bond with the water droplet, encapsulating the water forming a micelle.
 These micelles settle towards the tank bottom, forming a layer inches thick.
+Most fuel additives are surfactants, such as ethanol and biodiesel.

-Biodiesel is also a surfactent.
 The micelle hides the water from traditional water tests such as water paste, and prevents the water from contacting traditional filter material, so are difficult to filter out.

 Figure 62.
 Surfactants – a) schematic of surfactant molecule showing polar head and nonpolar tail; b) schematic of invert-emulsion micelle showing polar heads encapsulating water droplet and nonpolar tails extending into the medium (i.e., fuel); c) schematic of invert emulsion micelles dispersed in fuel; d) photo of 10 mL each fuel and water – left: before shaking; right: 24h after shaking (note stability of invert emulsion).